 Reducing Waste and Environmental Impact

-So what kind of sustainable efforts have people been considering to reduce the environmental impact of music festivals?
+So what kind of sustainable efforts have people been considering to reduce the environmental impact by festival rubbish?
 Many festival organisers are aware that they need to do something in order to limit the environmental impact, but in order for anything to change, festival-goers themselves have to be willing to participate.

 Recently, there have been programs set up to reduce the emissions from transport to the festivals, which make up a total of 80% of the overall emissions.
 Organisers have begun to reward people for using a lower-emission route, offering shuttle services, and providing rewards for people riding in cars with more than four people.
 There are even areas with bike parking lots to encourage people living close enough to leave their car at home and dedicated buses for people to shuttle over to festivals in mass.